Patrick William Riordan: Priesthood

-While in Belgium, Riordan was ordained a priest on June 10, 1865, by Cardinal Engelbert Sterckx.
+While in Belgium, Riordan was ordained a priest for the Archdiocese of Chicago on June 10, 1865, by Cardinal Engelbert Sterckx.
 He received a licentiate in theology from Louvain in 1866.
 On his return to Chicago the same year, he was appointed to the faculty of the seminary department at the University of St. Mary of the Lake, first as professor of canon law and Church history before filling the chair of dogmatic theology.
 In 1867, he baptized his newborn cousin, Finley Peter Dunne, who would become a well-known humorist and journalist; Dunne later remarked, "[Riordan] is a creditable member of the family.
 We need a few archbishops to keep up the average now that the Bill has come in."

 When the university was closed in 1868, Riordan was assigned to pastoral work, serving at St. Patrick's Church in Woodstock and later at St. Mary's Church in Joliet.
 Meanwhile, the mental health of Chicago's Bishop James Duggan had begun to deteriorate and Rev. Dennis Dunne, Riordan's uncle, informed Rome of Duggan's instability.
 In retaliation, the bishop suspended Dunne from his duties as the diocese's vicar general and pastor of St. Patrick's Church.
 Following Dunne's death in December 1868, Duggan's refusal to attend the funeral drew sharp criticism from Catholics across the city and he appointed Riordan as pastor of St. Patrick's "in order to make some reparation."
 However, only four days later, the bishop rescinded Riordan's appointment after receiving reports that the priest "had spoken badly of him."

 Duggan was placed in a mental institution in 1869 and Bishop Thomas Foley was given charge of diocesan affairs.
-Riordan's brother Dennis would serve as Foley's secretary and chancellor of the diocese from (1873–1881).
+Riordan's brother Dennis would serve as Foley's secretary and chancellor of the diocese (1873–1881).
 In June 1871, Foley named Patrick as pastor of St. James Church in Chicago.
 Four months into his tenure, the Great Chicago Fire devastated the city but missed St. James.
 Bishop Foley sent Riordan and another Chicago priest, Rev. John McMullen, to travel across the United States and Canada to collect funds for the city's restoration.
 This would unwittingly prepare Riordan for dealing with another disaster 35 years later in San Francisco.

 As pastor of St. James, Riordan erected a new church building on Wabash Avenue to accommodate his growing congregation, laying the cornerstone in 1876 and dedicating the building in 1880.
 His cousin, Rev. Patrick W. Dunne, later served as pastor of St. James (1911–1927) after beginning his priestly ministry at St. Mary's Church in Joliet, where Riordan had also served.
 Riordan's construction of the new church caught the attention of several bishops, and in 1882 his name was included on a list of three candidates for Bishop of Charleston, South Carolina, being the preferred choice of Archbishop James Gibbons of Baltimore.
 Although the Charleston appointment ultimately went to Henry P. Northrop, Riordan would receive his own appointment as a bishop the following year.